destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 ## What should I know about inheritance and overriding methods?

-Look for similarieties within each "function" or method.
+Look for similarities within each "function" or method.

-If you have repeating features, abstract out the features and put them into a new class that other subclasses can link to.
+If you have repeating features (instance variables or methods), abstract out the features and put them into a new class that other subclasses can link to.
 This is how you inherit from the superclasses, while not repeating things in each subclass.

-When it comes to overriding, subclasses redefine one of the inherited methods when it needs to change or extend the behavior of that method.
+When it comes to overriding, subclasses re-define one of the inherited methods when it needs to change or extend the behavior of that method.

 If you are using the same methods, use inheritance to prevent repeats.
 If you have the same method with special features added on, your features are what's used instead of what those methods are in the superclass.
 This is done even if you link every subclass to one superclass.